drguthals/talkswithdrg/2020/ignite/README.md

 ### Talks

-Resources for my talks can be found by clicking on the title the following table:
+Resources for my talks can be found by clicking on the title the following table.
+You can also check out a [playlist of my talks on YouTube](https://www.youtube.com/playlist?list=PLjoGSbuzyErgDID3VNzVpGMZWG0jhBxlH).

 | Title | Description | Date | Time | Resources Link | Video |
 |-------|-------------|------|------|----------------|-------|